nc-kpm/nc-kpm/README.md

 - 👋 Hi, I’m @nc-kpm
-- 👀 I’m interested in software management and development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning AWS / Rust / C# / Python
+- 🌱 I’m currently learning C# & Terraform
 - 💞️ I’m looking to collaborate on AUTOProff
 - 📫 How to reach me at kpm@netcompany.com